 It’s always nice to stretch the legs in Pitlochry with a walk by Loch Faskally and all its ducks, round to the Theatre and over the dam or back across the long wobbly footbridge over the Tummel.

 I’d a notion to have supper in Pitlochry before heading home so, with a quick run up by Moulin, from Edradour Distillery, I had just enough time to walk down to the Black Spout waterfall and help work up an appetite.

-Yes, we certainly could do with a lot more days like Friday!
+Whether spent in Highland Perthshire or not, we certainly could do with a lot more days like Friday!